SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

-"nothing but accountants" is because it matters politically whether people understand the MMT system, and use it wisely, and that has been the point of the MMT social movement for over 30 years as of to date, from the founding by Warren Mosler, Bill Mitchell and Randall Wray, coming in with Stephanie Kelton and Pavlina Tcherneva, Matt Forstadter, Scott Fulwiler, and now legions of others.
+"nothing but accountants" is because it matters politically whether people understand the MMT system, and use it wisely, and that has been the point of the MMT social movement for over 30 years as of to date, from the founding by Warren Mosler, Bill Mitchell and Randall Wray, joined by Stephanie Kelton and Pavlina Tcherneva, Matt Forstadter, Scott Fulwiler, and now legions of others.

-In particular, what Steve Keen has never acknowledged correctly is the insight of Bill Mitchell on buffer stocks, and that the MMT system which is currently an operational reality in most nations in the world, uses a labour buffer.
+In particular, what Steve Keen has never acknowledged correctly afaik is the insight of Bill Mitchell on buffer stocks, and that the MMT system which is currently an operational reality in most nations in the world, uses a labour buffer.
 This is vital to MMT understanding.
-Without it you get idiots like Steve Keen (I can say this, since he is a good Internet friend, and an Aussie, so he knows I am just blowing hot air, but only half-joking).
+Without it you get idiots like Steve Keen (I can say this, since he is a good Internet friend, and an Aussie, so he knows I am just blowing hot air, but only half-joking) claiming MMT is nothing but accounting.
+I say to Steve that a labour buffer is not accounting, it is a matter of grave social justice (or injustice, depending on how people understand the buffer).

 I also think Steve Keen is very old school on the Treasury bonds story.
 Warren Mosler